 Please refer to the CDBG-PF Application Instructions for the application submission requirements.

 Additional Reference Materials

-If you have questions about the status of your CDBG application, please contact the Department of Administration's Division of Energy, Housing and Community Resources (DEHCR) at (608) 266-7531.
+If you have questions about the status of your CDBG application, please contact the Department of Administration's Division of Energy, Housing and Community Resources (DEHCR) at CDBG-Community Development.

 General information regarding DEHCR's Bureau of Community Development (BCD), which oversees and manages the CDBG Grants, may be obtained by emailing

 CDBG-Community Development or by contacting the BCD Director at (608) 333-8047.

-Non-electronic mail correspondence (i.e. "snail mail") should be directed to:
+Non-electronic mail correspondence (i.e. postal mail) should be directed to:

 Wisconsin Dept. of Administration